'Basketball Is Everything To Him': Interboro High School Basketball Manager Gets Shot Of Lifetime In Big Game

 “Colin’s just a cool guy,” teammate Sean Myers said.

-Colin, the senior basketball manager for the Interboro Bucs, will be rewarded for his dedication to the team.
+Colin, the senior basketball manager for the Interboro Bucs, was rewarded for his dedication to the team on Monday night.

-“I think it’s going to be awesome, an awesome feeling to go in with Colin in the game,” teammate Jason MacWilliams said.
+“This is going to be the biggest crowd we have all year,” senior Sean Meyers said.

+“Colin, he’s considered our manager, we look at him as almost an assistant coach,” assistant coach Brian Hines said.

 This humble group of fellas is modest about their touching gesture.